founly-com/wardenprotocol/docs/developer-docs/docs/build-a-keychain/build-a-keychain-service/set-up-a-basic-go-app.md

 You should see output indicating that the app has started and is connecting to the Warden Protocol node.

-## Next Steps
+## Next steps

-In Part 2 of this tutorial, we'll implement the key and sign request handlers, add detailed error handling, and write tests for our Keychain service.
+In Part 2 of this tutorial, we'll implement the key and signature request handlers, add detailed error handling, and write tests for our Keychain service.